microsoftarchive/iot-journey/docs/journal/00-introducing-the-journey.md

 	He is concerned about unnessary abstractions and inefficiencies in the code.

 	> ![Markus](media/PersonaMarkus.png)
-	"Whatever we devices we deploy are likely to be in the field for years.
+	"The devices we deploy are likely to be in the field for years.
 I want to get this right the first time."

 - **Jana** is the software developer responsible for the _cloud-hosted services_.